-Master Chris Holmes has been studying various martial arts for over 20 years.
-He started training in Tang Soo Do with Christian Shoemaker while attending USM in 1996.
+Master Chris Holmes has been studying various martial arts for over 22 years.
+He started training in Tang Soo Do with Christian Shoemaker while attending USM in 1995.
 Master Holmes then joined the Tylertown Tang Soo Do academy in 1997.
 Training became a way of life and he has consistently trained with the best instructors he could find since he first started in 1996.
-Master Holmes currently holds the following ranks: 5th Degree Black Belt in Hanminjok Hapkido under Grandmaster In Sun Seo, 5th Degree Black Belt in Jujitsu with the USJA, 3rd Degree Black Belt in Han Mu Do under Dr. He Young Kimm, 2nd Degree Black Belt in Tang Soo Do, Black Belt in Brazilian Jiu-Jitsu under Carlos Machado, and Black Belt in Judo.
+Master Holmes currently holds the following ranks: 5th Degree Black Belt in Hanminjok Hapkido under Grandmaster In Sun Seo, 5th Degree Black Belt in Jujitsu with the USJA, 3rd Degree Black Belt in Han Mu Do under Dr. He Young Kimm, 2nd Degree Black Belt in Tang Soo Do, 1st Degree Black Belt in Brazilian Jiu-Jitsu under Carlos Machado, and Black Belt in Judo.
 He is currently serving as Director for the World Kido Federation and Hanminjok Hapkido in the state of Mississippi and he is the official RCJ Machado Jiu-Jitsu Representative for Mississippi.

-Master Holmes' first instructor Christian Shoemaker said this; "I've known Mr. Holmes since 1996.
+Master Holmes' first instructor Christian Shoemaker said this; "I've known Mr. Holmes since 1995.
 In that time, I have seen him grow tremendously as a martial artist.
-From a technical perspective he is one of the best instructors I have worked with.
+From a technical perspective, he is one of the best instructors I have worked with.
 His work ethic, desire to teach, and enthusiasm for seeing his students’ progress have always been phenomenal.
 It has been my honor and privilege to know him these last 20 years."